jmloudis/SpringQuickStart/README.md

 # How to setup
 1. Clone repo or download Zip Folder
 2. Edit application.properties file under `src/main/resources/`
-3. Change credentials to your local settings `spring.datasource.username` & `spring.datasource.password`
+3. Change to your credentials `spring.datasource.username` & `spring.datasource.password`
 4. Build and Run!

 - A new schema called `practice` will be created and populated with a new user.